 What are the possible risks of spinal fusion?

-With every surgery there is a risk of complications.
-Spinal fusion is a safe procedure, but difficulties may still occur.
-Some risks of spine fusion surgery may include:
+With every surgery, there is a risk of complications.
+Spinal fusion surgery for scoliosis is a safe procedure, but difficulties may still occur.

 - Bleeding or blood loss

 - Nonunion (When a nonunion occurs because the vertebrae fail to grow together and the fusion fails, this can cause pain to recur, and the implants may loosen or even break)

 - Medical complications (heart attack, blood clots, stroke, etc.)

 How long does it take after surgery before you can bend over?